Fundamentals of Manufacturing Materials, Processes & Systems

 - The only requirement for this course is your interest to learn the manufacturing process.

-Introduction to Manufacturing: Types of manufacturing industries, materials used in manufacturing and properties of materials, different processing operation.
+Introduction to Manufacturing: Types of manufacturing industries, materials used in manufacturing and properties of materials, and different processing operation.

 Introduction: Sand casting, molding, heating, pouring, solidification, and cooling.
 Pattern: making, material, types, construction, pattern allowances.